change management tips

 What is the purpose behind the change?
 How will an agile approach impact the business for the better?
 How will the changes benefit the employees?

-Your “why” for agile transformation could be competitive market advantage, increased innovation opportunities, more ownership and autonomy over work, or increased employee engagement and empowerment.
+Your “why” for agile transformation could be a competitive market advantage, increased innovation opportunities, more ownership and autonomy over work, or increased employee engagement and empowerment.

 In times of transformation, McKinsey recommends that “leaders develop a change story that helps all stakeholders understand where the company is headed, why it is changing, and why this change is important.
 Building in a feedback loop to sense how the story is being received is also useful.”